cristianszwarc/ludmin/readme.md

 **Public Token**

-get a public JWT token for a device (if device_id is not 32 chars, a device id will be generated)
+get a public JWT token for a device (if device_id is not 32 chars, a device id will be generated, this is not stored anywhere)
 ```
 POST /tokens/public
 Content-Type: application/json